-In this week when the District of Columbia Council has voted in favor of an assisted suicide measure, Christina Chase makes her case for embracing life and rejecting suicide.
+In this week when the District of Columbia Council has voted in favor of an assisted suicide measure, Christina Chase has made her case for embracing life and rejecting suicide.

 Do you know what it’s like to be weaker than an infant, laboring daily to breathe, ravaged by an incurable disease, completely and utterly dependent on others for every basic need of survival?
 I do.
 Although I am not terminally ill, but rather chronically ill, I know that one chest cold can turn into pneumonia and kill me… probably an agonizing death over days… or weeks….And there have been times when I have wondered… is my life worth all of this? … all of this work, sacrifice and heartache?